LAStools/LAStools/bin/txt2las_README.md

 "-parse" argument.
 If the input file contains a column description in the first line the parse string can be generated automatic by this line.
-A column description can be created by las2txt command.
+A column description can be created manually or by las2txt command.
+See "column descriptions" section below for valid column descriptions.
 See "parse" section below for valid parse tokens.

 It is important to set the required scale using '-set_scale'.